Quick and Easy Gluten-Free Apple Crumble

 A Note on Butter

 This recipe does contain butter and a fair amount of it.
-I am a firm believer in eating healthy fats and not shying away from traditional saturated fats like butter, dripping and lard.
+I am a firm believer in eating healthy fats and not shying away from traditional saturated fats like butter, drippings, and lard.
 We eat very little sugar in our house, so this crumble is considered a real treat.

-For this apple crumble, I use sweet eating apples as it reduces how much sugar you need.
-However, you can use tart cooking apples if you prefer – you may just need to sprinkle them with a tablespoonful of sugar or two (or not).
+For this apple crumble, I use sweet eating apples, as it reduces how much sugar you need.
+However, you can use tart cooking apples if you prefer; you may just need to sprinkle them with a tablespoonful of sugar or two (or not).

-Gluten-Free Apple Crumble
+The Apple Crumble Recipe

 Serves 6-8